algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 ![](../img/binary-search.png)

-How likely it is that the elements on each request are cached?
+How likely is it that the elements on each request are cached?
 How good is their [data locality](/hpc/external-memory/locality/)?

-- *Spatial locality* seems to be good for the last 3-4 requests that are likely to be on the same [cache line](/hpc/cpu-cache/cache-lines) — but all the previous requests require huge memory jumps.
+- *Spatial locality* seems to be okay for the last 3 to 4 requests that are likely to be on the same [cache line](/hpc/cpu-cache/cache-lines) — but all the previous requests require huge memory jumps.
-- *Temporal locality* seems to be good for the first dozen or so requests — there aren't that many different comparison sequences of this length, so we will be comparing against the same middle elements over and over, which are likely to be cached.
+- *Temporal locality* seems to be okay for the first dozen or so requests — there aren't that many different comparison sequences of this length, so we will be comparing against the same middle elements over and over, which are likely to be cached.

 To illustrate how important the second type of cache sharing is, let's try to pick the element we will compare to on each iteration randomly among the elements of the search interval, instead of the middle one: